leopalmeiro/testBuilder/README.md

-# App for creating and managing test for kids qith a amazing design especiality developing for kids.
+# App for creating and managing test for kids with an amazing design especiality developing for kids.
+you can use this app for make all kind of tests.